 Perhaps better explained with this short video;

-The differential in the rear of the M-series cars is a clever bit of kit, offering electronicly adjustable limited slip characteristics.
+The differential in the rear of the M-series cars is a clever bit of kit.
+It offers electronicly adjustable limited slip characteristics.
 This basicly means, that it can change the amount of diff locking on the go.
 The GTS diff has the same hardware, however has a more track focussed setup.
-This offers much greater high speed stability, improved control when the back does finally break loose and a much better launch off the line.
+This offers much greater high speed stability, improved control when the back does finally break loose.
+It also makes for a much better launch off the line.

 GTS Traction Control Software

-On the track you don’t want the electronics to be pulling the power out at the first sign of a slip as it’ll cost valuable seconds each lap.
-The GTS software allows a little more slip in MDM, making for much more stability and safety right at the edge of the limits of grip.
-Traction control is more race orientated aimed at making you faster, than road orientated (i.e aimed at helping you not crash the car).
+On the track you don’t want the electronics pulling the power out at the first sign of a slip.
+This will cost valuable seconds each lap.
+The GTS software allows a little more slip in MDM.
+This makes for much more stability and safety right at the edge of the limits of grip.
+Traction control is more race orientated aimed at making you faster, than road orientated.
 A real must have for the advanced driving enthusiast.

 GTS DCT Performance Software